Khabib NurmagomedovvsJustin Gaethje

 The fight

 After the tap, Khabib placed his head on the mat, in tears.
-He stood up, walked to the referee, and announced his retirement immediately.
-The Yas Island setup was the most-photographed moment in UFC history outside of the Khabib-McGregor brawl.
+The image — Khabib face-down on the canvas, his body shaking with sobs, his cornermen and family members entering the cage to support him — became the most-photographed moment in UFC history outside of the Khabib-McGregor brawl.

 What changed